iScout – Can You?

 Gloucestershire Scouting supports flexible volunteering where we will look to shape roles around the volunteers who are willing to do them.
 If interested, and the key responsibilities are something that you believe you can support, then please do apply and find out more.

 The closing date for each of these roles is 9pm on 27th January.
 Interviews with the County Commissioner will take place in weeks commencing 29th January or 5th February.

 Scouting is a worldwide organisation that provides opportunities for young people to develop and enables volunteer adults to develop skills too through training and support which can enhance CV’s and professional roles too.
-As part of a District Commissioner (DC) Team in Stroud and Tetbury, you would be focussed on supporting adults to inspire and enable them to deliver amazing programmes to young people.
+As part of a District Commissioner (DC) Team in Cotswold or North Cotswold, you would be focussed on supporting adults to inspire and enable them to deliver amazing programmes to young people.
 The role of DC in such a large district is best supported by a small team who together will develop Scouting, support Adults and help ensure young people get programmes that are full of fun and adventure.
-Stroud & Tetbury is a proud and progressive group of Adults who support Scouting for over 1,000 Young People in Gloucestershire.
-We are looking to recruit three team members with the following responsibilities:
+Both districts are supported by a proud and progressive group of Adults who support Scouting for over 700 Young People in Gloucestershire.
+We are looking to recruit two teams, ideally made up of three team members with the following responsibilities:

 DC Lead – responsible for leading and inspiring the district leadership team, made up of Assistant District Commissioners and Deputy District Commissioners.

-Deputy DC (Adult Support) – will work with the Local Training Manager in the District to ensure that adults have access to training and support.
+Deputy DC (People) – will work with the Local Training Manager in the District to ensure that adults have access to training and support.
 This person will also support managers across the district to enable reviews to be undertaken and Adult awards.

 Deputy DC (Programme) – will focus on supporting our amazing adults to continue to deliver exciting balanced programmes, provide support for them to lead and undertake adventurous activities and help Young People maximise their opportunity to achieve the Scouting Awards.
 Skills for all members of the team.